SeitaBV/timely-beliefs/timely_beliefs/docs/viz.md

 ### Switch viewpoints

 The chart allows you to switch between a fixed and rolling viewpoint as follows:
-- **Fixed viewpoint**: first select all horizons by double clicking in `Select forecasting horizon`, then click anywhere in `Model results` to travel through time.
+- **Fixed viewpoint**: first select all horizons by double-clicking in `Select forecasting horizon`, then click anywhere in `Model results` to travel through time.
 - **Rolling viewpoint**: first click somewhere on the far right in `Model results` to look back at the full range of your data, then select a specific horizon by clicking in `Select forecasting horizon`.

 ## Ridgeline plots